500 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of this treatment for cardiovascular health?
+What prior data suggests that this mentoring protocol is safe for cardiovascular health?

 This trial is for undergraduate students who can serve as mentors and Chicago Public School students eligible to be mentees.
 It aims to explore if mentor-mentee relationships positively affect cardiovascular health.